ghc-proposals/ghc-proposals/proposals/0372-ghc-extensions.rst

 Breaking changes
 ^^^^^^^^^^^^^^^^

+Two concerns are in tension:

+* For convenient one-off use, and to encourage users to use the most up to date language edition, it is desirable that ``ghc`` and ``ghci`` provide the latest language edition by default, and do not nag users excessively.

-Switching from one language edition to another may involve breaking changes.
+* Silently switching from one language edition to another may involve breaking changes.
 A key point of the language editions mechanism is that these costs are incurred when the user decides to switch edition, rather than when the compiler is upgraded.

-For convenient one-off use and to encourage users to use the most up to date language edition, it is desirable that ``ghc`` and ``ghci`` provide the latest language edition by default, and do not nag users excessively.
-This is in tension with stability, as for users who compile long-lived programs using ``ghc`` directly, a change in the default language edition may cause backwards incompatibility.
-Such users should be strongly encouraged to use explicit ``LANGUAGE`` pragmas to specify the language edition they are using.

-Cabal packages specify a ``default-language`` (or fall back on ``Haskell98``) and hence will be unaffected by a change in the default language edition used by ``ghc``.

-Thus, to balance these concerns:
+To balance these concerns:

 * GHC will identify a "default language edition" that is enabled by default in both ``ghc`` and ``ghci``.
 Normally, the next major release of GHC after an